r-lib/carrier/README.md

 test your crates locally.
 They make it easy to control what data should be packaged with the function and what size your crated function is.

-Currently carrier only provides a strict function constructor that forces you to be explicit about the functions and the data your function depends on.
+Currently, carrier only provides a strict function constructor that forces you to be explicit about the functions and the data your function depends on.
 In the future it will also provide tools to figure it out automatically.